piebro/deutsche-bahn-statistics/README.md

 - [bahn.expert](https://bahn.expert): look at the departure monitor of train stations in real time
 - [next.bahnvorhersage.de](https://next.bahnvorhersage.de): a tool to calculate the probability that a train connection works using historical data
 - [www.zugfinder.net](https://www.zugfinder.net/de/start): multiple maps of current train positions and statistics for long-distance trains in Germany, Austria, BeNeLux, Denmark, Italy and Slovenia
+- [strecken-info.de](https://strecken-info.de/): a map of the German railroads with current construction sites and disruptions on the routes
+- [openrailwaymap.org](https://openrailwaymap.org/): a worldwide map with railway infrastructure using OpenStreetMap Data

 ## Contributing